orbingol/NURBS-Python/docs/q_a.rst

 Minimum Requirements
 ====================

-NURBS-Python is tested on Python versions 2.7.x and 3.3.5+.
-The core library does not depend on any additional packages or require any compilation steps, therefore you can run it on a plain python installation as well as on a distribution, such as Anaconda (or Miniconda).
+NURBS-Python is tested on Python versions 2.7.x and 3.4.x+.
+The core library does not depend on any additional packages or require any compilation steps; therefore, you can run it on a plain python installation as well as on a distribution, such as Anaconda (or Miniconda).

 Issues and Reporting